christopheryoung/chrisyoung/site/prose/blog/posts/2006-11-14_aristotles_whats_cheap_and_free_in_cancun_and_the_yucatan.markdown

 <em>Author:</em> Anne
 <br/><em>Date:</em> 2006-11-18

-Paul, I don't think I had seend your previous fine work.
+Paul, I don't think I had seen your previous fine work.
 Full marks.

 And Chris, very nice.
 Reminiscent of the recurring State sketch in which there's a character, Louie, who comes into a scene, identifies a substance ("Hey, that's some nice guacamole!"
 "Hey, is that holy water?"
 "Hey, the Pacific Ocean!"), and says "I'm gonna dip my balllllls in it!"